momentine/mrwLight/README.md

 # Mixed Reality Window (MRW) Software

 This is a video chat application built with [Twilio Video](https://www.twilio.com/docs/video) and React.
-A selfie segmentation API was addded to take the silloute of the remote user and make them into the physical space of the MRW enviornment.
+A selfie segmentation API was addded to take the silloute of the remote user and putthem into the physical space of the MRW enviornment.

 Reference: [Build a Twilio Video Chat with React Hooks](https://www.twilio.com/blog/video-chat-react-hooks).